 Neonicotinoid pesticides are members of a relatively new class of chemicals registered in 120 countries for their use in crops like corn, canola, soybeans, and the majority of fruits and vegetables.6 In addition to being toxic to birds and mammals, neonicotinoids have been associated with colony collapse disorder in honey bees.
 Studies suggest that in humans, these neonicotinoids, and atrazine as well, are effective inducers of aromatase in human adrenocortical carcinoma cells.
 A 2018 study published in Environmental Health Perspectives for the first time demonstrated in vitro that neonicotinoids may stimulate a change in the enzyme aromatase (CYP19) in a promoter-specific manner similar to that observed in patients with hormone-dependent breast cancer.6

 How can Functional Medicine practitioners recognize the diseases and dysfunctions potentially associated with chronic toxicity?
 What is the relationship between chronic toxic insult and neurotoxicity, immunotoxicity, autoimmunity, mitochondrial dysfunction, endocrine disruption, and carcinogenesis?
 What can practitioners do to help their patients lower their risk from these toxic insults?
-Find out answers to these questions and much more in IFM’s Detox Advanced Practice Module.
+Find out answers to these questions and much more in IFM’s Biotransformation (formerly Detox) Practice Module.
 Clinicians will learn to develop personalized dietary treatments using the IFM Elimination Diet and Detox Food Plan suites, as well as how to apply various nutraceuticals, botanicals, pharmaceuticals, and lifestyle interventions to increase the mobilization, biotransformation, and elimination of toxic compounds in the body.